 B.S. in Environmental Engineering

-The 4-year curriculum for the academic year 2016-17 is shown in the following table and includes 128 credits, as do all engineering degrees.
+The 4-year curriculum for the prospective academic year 2018-19 is shown in the following table and includes 128 credits, as do all engineering degrees at UCONN.
+For older catalogs, see the Advising page.

 All freshmen in the School of Engineering follow a common curriculum, providing them with fundamental science and computing skills, as well as introductory engineering courses.
 This allows students to be exposed to different areas in engineering and accordingly choose their preferred major.
 ENVE students may take ENVE 1000 in the spring semester, which fulfills a General Education requirement and exposes them to general concepts of Environmental Sustainability, preparing them for their major.